 This park is one of many public parks that serve as burial grounds.
 There are burial sites in Fort Greene Park (the Prison Ship Martyrs' Monument) and Prospect Park, in Brooklyn, and in Drake Park, Pelham Bay Park, and Van Cortlandt Park, in the Bronx.
 Other parks throughout the city were once potter's fields which had no grave markers.
 Washington Square, Union Square, Madison Square, and James J. Walker Parks in Manhattan and Wayanda Park in Queens were all cemeteries for paupers and drifters.

 The monument features bronze sculptures by Daniel Draddy, fabricated by Maurice J. Power, and was dedicated in 1866.
 Mayor John T. Hoffman (1866-68) and the Board of Aldermen donated it to the City of New York.
-The 50-foot granite obelisk, which stands on a 40 x 40 foot plot, originally had a cannon at each corner, and a bronze eagle once perched on a granite pedestal at each corner of the plot.
+The 50-foot granite obelisk, which stands on a 40 by 40 foot plot, originally had a cannon at each corner, and a bronze eagle once perched on a granite pedestal at each corner of the plot.
 The column is surmounted by a bronze figure representing peace.
 Four life-size figures of Civil War soldiers stand on the pedestals.
 In 1929, for $13,950, the monument was given a new fence, and its bronze and granite details replaced or restored.
 The granite column is decorated with bronze garlands and ornamental flags.
 In 2007, the NYC Parks Citywide Monuments Conservation Program completed a piolet conservation of the one intact bronze figural sculpture—the engineer (axeman).
 The survey is intended to be used as specifications for a comprehensive restoration in the future.